Tetsuo-4O/Sensor-Log-Analyzer/README.md

 ## Description and Features

 By using flight logs and GPS logs this program is able to display a flight overview, an event log for the flight, and hardware/systems status during the flight.
 The program also features a custom report option, permitting the user to designate report content including metrics like axis roll/pitch rates, battery voltage, current draw, battery voltage sag, barometer altitude, accelerometer vibration, attitude, hardware health, and IMU/instrument temperatures.
+Lastly, Using the data collected the program then creates a kml file that will show a map of the flight on google maps.
 This program is useful to UAS pilots and mission planners for the purposes of data collection, efficiency/aircraft tuning, and comprehensive flight review.

 ## File Format